Dogs barking is a common act of action for them to communicate.

 What to Do If Dog Bark in his Sleep: 4 Ways to Comfort

-Wel your favorite animal may start to get a little too fussy in his sleep.
-In that case you can actually do a few things to help him.
+Well, your favorite animal may get too fussy in his sleep.
+In that case, you can do a few things to help him.

-Here are 4 things that might comfort your dog and his nightmares:
+Here are four things that might comfort your dog and his nightmares:

 Option 1: Providing Comfortable Beds And Blankets for Dogs

-So, this is why it is important to make sure the bed and blankets are clean and fuzzy.
+So, this is why it is essential to ensure the bed and blankets are clean and fuzzy.
 These would bring comfort to your dog.

-There are many dog-friendly beds out there in the best deals.
+There are many dog-friendly beds out there with the best deals.
 Here are my favorite brands for dog beds: